 We have looked at quite a few open houses of both new construction and pre-owned homes.
-Our latest adventure had us thinking that new is the way to go, simply because in two out of three pre-owned homes, Blake’s pet allergies explode before we can exit the door.
+Our latest adventure had us thinking that new is the way to go, simply because in two out of three pre-owned homes, Steve’s pet allergies explode before we can exit the door.
 This prompted me to create a pros and cons list of new construction vs. pre-owned.

 New Construction or Pre-Owned?